ExplorerFreda/SyntaxEval/README.md

 ## Citation
-If you find this software useful in your research, please consider citing it as follows
+If you find this software useful in your research, please consider citing it as follows:
 ```
 @software{shi2019toolkit,
   author = {Haoyue Shi},